 - Seattle International Music Festival, Board of Directors, 1992-1996

 - Discovery Park Citizens Advisory Committee, Treasurer, 1974-1978

-- Repeatedly recognized as a Super Lawyer by Washington Super Lawyers.
+- Repeatedly recognized as a Super Lawyer by Washington Super Lawyers, most recently in 2018.

 Ranked First in the year 2000